TehEpicTurtle/Issues/README.md

 Issues
 ======

-This is a public issue-tracking repository for bugs and confirmed features related to the Overcast Network.
+This is a public issue-tracking repository for bugs and confirmed features related to Minehut.

 ### Important: